yiisoft/docs/guide/en/start/forms.md

 http://localhost:8080/say
 ```

-You will see a page displaying a form an input field that has a label that indicates what data is to be entered.
-Also,
+You will see a page displaying a form an input field that has a label that indicates what data are to be entered.
-there is a submit button labeled "Say".
+Also, there is a submit button labeled "Say".
 If you click the submit button without entering anything, you will see
 an error message displayed next to a problematic input field.

 ![Form with a validation error](img/form-error.png)